nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

       power up mode.
 Notice the CE pin is be held HIGH during RX mode.
     - `False` disables RX mode.
 As mentioned in above link, this puts nRF24L01's power in Standby-I mode (CE pin is LOW meaning low current & no transmissions) which is ideal for post-reception work.
-Disabing RX mode doesn't flush the RX FIFO buffers, so remember to flush your 3-level FIFO buffers when appropriate using `flush_tx()` or `flush_rx()` (see also the `read()` function).
+Disabling RX mode doesn't flush the RX FIFO buffers, so remember to flush your 3-level FIFO buffers when appropriate using `flush_tx()` or `flush_rx()` (see also the `read()` function).